Risk Management

 Independent Assurance

-The Internal Audit Department's role is to provide assurance from an independent standpoint, regarding the companywide efficiency of risk management, and the effectiveness of specific risk mitigations.
+The internal audit department's role is to provide assurance from an independent standpoint, regarding the companywide efficiency of risk management, and the effectiveness of specific risk mitigations.

 Global Insurance Program